The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

 ASUS TUF FX505 | 15.6" 1080p | i5-9300H CPU | GTX 1650 GPU | 8GB RAM | 512GB SSD |

 A splendid deal on a great laptop.
 This really is great value for money and that 1650 card will serve you very well indeed.
-A great package for under seven hundred quid.View Deal
+A great package for under nine hundred quid.View Deal

 Offering a 1650 Ti card to squeeze a bit more power out of that range of card, this HP laptop is pretty good value - you're also getting the latest generation of Intel processor which cannot be overlooked here.
 Great machine, good price.View Deal